juicedata/juicesync/README.md

 ![build](https://github.com/juicedata/juicesync/workflows/build/badge.svg) ![release](https://github.com/juicedata/juicesync/workflows/release/badge.svg)

-Juicesync is a tool to move your data in object storage between any clouds or regions, also support local disk, SFTP, HDFS and many more storage.
+`juicesync` is a tool to copy your data in object storage between any clouds or regions, it also supports local disk, SFTP, HDFS and many more.

-Juicesync is an alias to [`juicefs sync`](https://juicefs.com/docs/community/administration/sync), but it may not contain the latest features and bug fixes of the `juicefs sync` command, so it's recommended use [JuiceFS](https://github.com/juicedata/juicefs) instead.
+This tool is intended to be used by JuiceFS Cloud Service users only, if you are already using JuiceFS Community Edition, see [`juicefs sync`](https://github.com/juicedata/juicefs) instead.
+As a matter of fact `juicesync` shares code with [`juicefs sync`](https://juicefs.com/docs/community/administration/sync), but due to release planning it may not contain the latest features and bug fixes of `juicefs sync`.

-## How it works?
+## How does it work

-Juicesync will scan all the keys from two object stores, and comparing them in ascending order to find out missing or outdated keys, then download them from the source and upload them to the destination in parallel.
+`juicesync` will scan all the keys from two object stores, and comparing them in ascending order to find out missing or outdated keys, then download them from the source and upload them to the destination in parallel.

 ## Install

-### With Homebrew
+### Homebrew

 ```sh
 brew install juicedata/tap/juicesync
 ```

-### Download binary release
+### binary release

 From [here](https://github.com/juicedata/juicesync/releases)